Space Test Program: Past activities

+Missions

 2001

 During August 2001, STP conducted two successful activities using the Space Shuttle and ISS.
 STS-105 delivered and successfully deployed the Materials International Space Station Experiment (MISSE) externally on the ISS.
 MISSE was a passive materials exposure experiment, was the first external experiment on ISS.
 In addition, STS-105 retrieved and returned MACE II (Middeck Active Control Experiment II) from the ISS.
 MACE II was the first internal experiment on ISS and was operated for nearly a year.

 On 30 September 2001, STP and NASA launched the Kodiak Star mission on an Athena I launch vehicle.
 This was the first orbital launch out of Kodiak Island, Alaska.
 In addition to NASA's Starshine III spacecraft, this mission included three small DoD spacecraft which tested a variety of new space technologies.

 STP and the Air Force Research Laboratory's (AFRL) Space Vehicles Directorate developed a secondary payload adapter ring for the Evolved Expendable Launch Vehicle (EELV), which can host up to six 180 kg microsatellites.
 STP also worked closely with NASA and the United States Navy on the Geosynchronous Imaging Fourier Transform Spectrometer / Indian Ocean Meteorology and Oceanography Imager project.

 In December 2001, STS-108 hosted the Shuttle Ionospheric Modification with Pulsed Localized Exhaust (SIMPLEX) experiment.
 SIMPLEX observed ionospheric disturbances created by the Space Shuttle engine burns via ground radar sites and supported plume technology, plume signature, and space weather modeling.